 It’s designed to heal your mind, body and soul.

-- Body: Yoga helps you develop more flexibility, strength, balance and even enhances your connection with your breathe
+- Body: Yoga helps you develop more flexibility, strength, balance and even enhances your connection with your breathing

 - Mind: Yogis often find they develop deeper levels of concentration, focus and inner peace